Serbian quick-firing field artillery

 More than one year ago, on 8th February 1905, four factories were invited to place offers for their guns: St. Chamond, Schneider, Krupp and Skoda.
 Three days later they were also asked to send one field gun to Belgrade for tests.
 Only Skoda gun arrived to Belgrade by March, since the Austrians made bureaucratic problems for other contestants, so decision could be made only on political grounds.
 Vickers was dropped because ties with Great Britain were broken, after the murder of king Aleksandar, and English banks were not interested.
 Erhard was also avoided, probably because Handelsgesellschaft, the German bank involved in loan deal had interest in Krupp only.

 In 1905 at Kragujevac 75mm Skoda M. 1903 field gun was tested from a Serbian military commission of 16 officers along with Krupp, Schneider and St. Chamond models of the same calibre.
 But after the fall of Obrenovich Dynasty, Serbia slowly allied itself with Russia and France.
 On the other hand, Austria pressed their Skoda offer, since the order of artillery means some country independence in matters of war and peace.
-Because of Austrian pressure, the tests were prolonged, but by 1906, there was a clear winner: Schneider 75mm M.06 gun, which was adopted from Serbia as M.1907.
-Serbian choose in the “Gun crisis” led to economical embargo impressed by Austria, the so-called “Customs war”.

 Two main reasons led to the Serbian choice: political one – to gain independence from Austria in future Balkans affairs – and technical one – Schneider gun was more advanced and Serbs particularly hated the hardened-bronze barrel of the Skoda gun.

 Since Serbia depended on Bulgarian cooperation for the success of a future “Liberation war” against Turkey, artillery conformity was considered desirable.
 The Radical party governments, presided by Nikola Pasich, were interested in alliance with Russia and France in Europe and with Bulgaria in the Balkans, since the Greek army was considered weak after the defeat against Turkey in 1897.
 So, right from the start, they were determined to buy French guns, best if they were the same as Bulgarian ones.
-This explains why in 1912 Serbian and Bulgarian artillery was so similar: of course, Bulgarians lead the way since their choices were placed first; Serbia just followed their example, and probably benefited from Bulgarian experience, by avoiding some mistakes, or buying improved versions of models firstly bought by Bulgaria).
+This explains why in 1912 Serbian and Bulgarian artillery was so similar: of course, Bulgarians lead the way since their choices were placed first; Serbia just followed their example, and probably benefited from Bulgarian experience, by avoiding some mistakes, or buying improved versions of models firstly bought by Bulgaria.

 During 1904 Serbian Army demands rose rapidly – from 10 millions for 15 field and 6 mountain batteries at the start (planned mainly for introduction of cadre troops to modern guns) to 43 millions at the start of 1905 (more guns, 47 field and 9 mountain batteries, more artillery ammunition, 100.000 more modern 7mm rifles).
 The main reason for this increase was the current Bulgarian and Turkish weapons orders.